coolmanjingwu/zillow-estimate/README.md

+### Please note that main.py will take about 170 seconds to run.
+Thank you for your patience.

 python version: 3.7.6 <br />

 ## Input and output specs:<br />

 Input: <br />
 numpy array containing: <br />
 'bathroomcnt': Number of bathroom. <br />